andrewcbuensalida/formik-yup-form/README.md

 to list open pull requests,
     gh pr list

+while waiting for pr approval, can work on feature2 that was branched from feature1
+    git checkout -b feature2

+if there needs to be changes in feature1, when you need to pause development on feature2, this will remove changes and save it to a stash
+    git stash
+    OR
+    git stash push -m 'name of stash' then fix feature1, then when you want to get back the stash, check the stash with git stash list then, to recover the latest stash
+    git stash pop
+    OR to recover a specific stash
+    git stash pop 'stash@{n}'

-Once pr is approved on gh, they can delete that branch
+Once pr is approved on gh, they can delete the remote feature1 branch on gh, you can delete local feature1 with
+    git branch -D feature1

 ////////////////////////////////////////////////////////////////////////////////
 to see the freshest branches
     git branch --sort=-committerdate -a